Traveling to Greece during Covid-19: What you need to know before you go

 What's the Covid situation?

 After a strict lockdown paid off in very low case numbers in the first wave, Greece has seen a rapid rise in cases and deaths since the end of October and has been under full national lockdown since November 7.
-It has seen a total of 133,000 and 4,402 deaths as of December 29.
-The government has extended lockdown measures until January 7, with all travel between prefectures banned.
-You can only go out to shop for essentials and exercise locally, with groups limited to three people.
-Such trips must be certified by texting the authorities (from a Greek phone number) or providing a note with your name, address and the reason for being outdoors.
+It has seen more than 160,000 and a total of 5,903 deaths as of February 5.

+Some lockdown measures have eased, but all travel between prefectures banned.
+Retail shops and hair salons reopened on January 18, but with limited capacity.

 A curfew has been in place since November 11.
 It runs from 9 p.m. to 5 a.m., with exemptions for those traveling to work, walking pets close to home and for medical reasons.

-Note: Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on February 5.